NYCPlanning/labs-infrastructure/README.md

     pipenv shell
     ```

 1. Run playbook(s).
-You will use `root` as the `USER` on the first run and your GitHub username on subsequent runs, as the playbook revokes `root`'s access.
+You will use `root` as the `USER` on the first run and your GitHub username on subsequent runs, as `root` access is deprecated.
     * Test connectivity by running [the test Ansible playbook](playbooks/test.yml) against the Droplets.

         ```shell